 My kid is going to be 6 years old and now he is with both reading and writing skills for his age.
-Few months ago when he started writing sentences alone, he wanted to know the spelling.
+A few months ago when he started writing sentences alone, he wanted to know the spelling.

 What happened then?
 He always asked me ‘how to spell this, how to spell that?
 Etc. 🙂

 It was fun and admirable at the beginning.
-But later it was not easy as he started asking lot of words and I didn’t know how to help him in writing alone without disturbing his interest to writing.
+But later it was not easy as he started asking a lot of words and I didn’t know how to help him in writing alone without disturbing his interest in writing.

-It was the right time I talked with his class teacher during the parent teacher meeting.
-Teacher has found the same experience with my kid and some other kids in the classroom.
+It was the right time I talked with his class teacher during the parent-teacher meeting.
+The teacher has found the same experience with my kid and some other kids in the classroom.

 As per her, some of the kids have started showing their skills on composing a sentence.
 But they do not have enough vocabulary.
 The result was asking the spelling from the teacher.